-Do you love the sound of a jazz trumpet?
-The trumpet has a rich history, and it’s one of the most versatile instruments in any jazz ensemble.
-If so, you should know who some of the most influential jazz trumpeters are and learn about their influence on older and newer genres.
+If you love the sound of a jazz trumpet, you should know who some of the most influential jazz trumpeters are and learn about their influence on older and newer genres.

-In this post, we’re going to look at 15 of the most famous jazz trumpet players and how they have influenced the world of jazz.
+Thus in this post, we’re going to look at 30 of the most famous jazz trumpet players and how they have influenced the world of jazz and beyond.
+Read on!